 Peter S. Vincent, a seasoned veteran of US Homeland Security with National Security top clearance and a member of Henley & Partners Executive Committee provides a bleak picture of European borders which he says constitute a great threat to EU security.
-Organised crime groups routinely engage in the sophisticated forgery of identity papers, as well as terrorists and all kinds of criminals frequently obtaining legitimate documents through the corruption of civil servants.
+Organised crime groups routinely engage in the sophisticated forgery of identity papers, as well as terrorists and all kinds of criminals frequently obtain legitimate documents through the corruption of civil servants.

-Vincent states that during his time at the Department of Homeland Security, they were well tuned into the existence of international criminal organisations which specialised in forging extremely authentic but fraudulent documents enabling people to hide their true identities.
-These included voter registration documents, birth certificates and drivers’ licences on legitimate and authentic paper containing all appropriate security features and watermarks.
+Vincent states that during his time at the Department of Homeland Security, they were well-tuned into the existence of international criminal organisations which specialised in forging extremely authentic but fraudulent documents enabling people to hide their true identities.
+These included voter registration documents, birth certificates and driver’s licences on legitimate and authentic paper containing all appropriate security features and watermarks.

-Vincent says, “I’ve seen reported that individuals are able to obtain legitimate passports in Romania or Bulgaria for as little as €5,000.
+Vincent says, “I’ve seen reports that individuals are able to obtain legitimate passports in Romania or Bulgaria for as little as €5,000.
 Other reports suggest that individuals are able to purchase legitimate passports for €30,000.”

 Nearly one million individuals become naturalised EU citizens annually.
 Whilst most of them are legitimate migrants who present zero threat to security, even if just a tiny proportion of them are dangerous, it is still hundreds or even thousands of individuals with the potential to cause severe damage.

 Vincent notes that “one individual who’s able to enter the United States or Europe, who is a terrorist, and who hurts people by blowing himself or herself up is, obviously, a tragedy.
 That is why so many resources go into identifying that small, very small, but very lethal, percentage of true threats.”